nBhabish/bhabishya-neupane/content/project/2022-02-08-united-states-electricity-demand-and-generation-forecast/index.md

 ### About the Data

-The data comes from Rami Krispin's GitHub, Data Science and Engineering Manager @Apple.
+The data comes from [Rami Krispin's GitHub](https://www.linkedin.com/in/rami-krispin/).
 By no means, I am trying to take credit for how much he has contributed as an open source contributor.
 99.99 % of heavylifting was done by him.

 Also, I decided to pick this data up as a #TidyTuesday project, hence not a lot of time was spent putting this together.
 Only 12-13 hours was spent working on this project.
 So, please don't be harsh.
-At some point, I will go back to fix some of my mistakes in there.
+At some point, I will go back to fixing some things in there.

 ```toml
 Please click the link above to view dashboard.